⚡ Electrical Tips

 Get it right from the start and everything flows smoothly.
 Get it wrong, and you’re looking at expensive rework, failed inspections, and delays that blow out your timeline.

 Here’s everything Brisbane and Redlands homeowners need to know about preparing the electrical side of a renovation — from a licensed Capalaba electrician who works on renovation projects every week.
+If your project also involves older wiring, it’s worth reviewing whether a partial or full rewire should be bundled into the job while the walls are open.

 Get an Electrician Involved Early

 This is the number one mistake homeowners make: leaving the electrical to the last minute.
 Your electrician should be one of the first tradespeople you consult — ideally during the planning phase, before walls go up or layouts are finalised.
+If you’ve just bought a house and are planning renovations, start with a pre-purchase electrical inspection to identify any hidden issues before you commit to the project.

 Here’s why early involvement matters: